Installing Plesk on Amazon Lightsail

 - Click Upload New to upload a new key pair.

-If you want to use Plesk on Amazon Lightsail for web hosting, you need to assign a static IP address to your instance and then restart Plesk.
+If you want to use Plesk on Amazon Lightsail for web hosting, assign a static IP address to your instance, and then restart Plesk.

 To log in to Plesk for the first time, you need to generate a one-time login link.
 Go to the generated URL to log in to Plesk and set an administrator password.
 You will then be able to log in to Plesk using that password.